When to Use Resin Printing

 TL;DR

-Choose resin when your main goal is crisp micro-detail and a smooth surface (miniatures, fine text, masters).
-Don’t choose resin if you can’t safely wash and UV-cure parts, or if the part must survive heat, impacts, or heavy loads.
+Pick resin when you need tiny detail and a smooth, paint-ready surface (miniatures, fine text, masters).
+Skip resin if you can’t commit to safe washing and UV curing, or if the part must handle heat, impacts, or heavy loads.

 Great fits for resin

-- Miniatures/figurines where faces, hair, scales, and fabric texture must read clearly
+- Miniatures/figurines where faces, hair, scales, and fabric texture must read cleanly

-- Embossed/debossed text, logos, sharp panel lines, and decorative surface detail
+- Fine text, logos, panel lines, and crisp decorative surface detail

-- Small, light-duty mechanisms where precision features matter more than toughness (tiny gears, detents, cosmetic clips)
+- Small, light-duty mechanisms where precise features matter more than toughness (tiny gears, detents, cosmetic clips)

-- Parts you plan to paint, where FDM layer lines would take longer to fill/sand than resin washing and curing
+- Painted parts where removing FDM layer lines would take longer than wash + cure

 Better fits for FDM (or another technology)

-- Large parts: resin cost, vat volume, suction forces, and cleanup scale poorly
+- Large parts: resin volume, vat limits, suction forces, and cleanup scale up fast

-- Impact and repeated flex: tools, brackets, snap fits under real load, hinges, or parts that get dropped (PETG/nylon/PC often win)
+- Impact and repeated flex: tools, brackets, loaded snap fits, hinges, or drop-prone parts (PETG/nylon/PC often win)

-- Outdoor/UV exposure: many resins discolor and embrittle unless specifically formulated and validated
+- Outdoor/UV exposure where many resins discolor or embrittle unless specifically formulated and validated

-- Food/skin contact unless the resin is specifically certified for that use and you follow the full curing process
+- Food/skin contact unless the resin is certified for that use and you follow the full cure process

 Quick decision checks (ask these before you commit)